tuftsceeo/Tufts_Create3_Examples/example_package/README.md

 ros2 run example_package [executable name]
 ```
 The executable names are : **subscribe**, **publish** , **action** , **action2** , and **combined**.
 We recomend that you run them in that order.
-Each executable name will run the corresponding python script.
+Each executable name will run the corresponding python script (which can be found in the example_package sub folder).
 For descriptions of what each script does, please check out the comments in the code.

 For more information about how to build and run packages in ROS 2 go [here](https://katewujciak.wixsite.com/projectcreate/running-py-files-with-ros2).